starred-com/starred-case/README.md

 See the next section for the description of a starting codebase and endpoint that you can use.
 However remember that it's there to get you started, so if you feel like doing it your own way simply go ahead.

-> [!NOTE]
-> There's some "requirements" listed below, some of which are marked optional in terms of feature completeness.
-You should treat all of them as optional and focus on the parts you think are the most important, or will let you show your skills the most.

-There will be two types of actors/users in this system: candidates and administrators.
-Each of them have different actions they need to perform:
+You'll be implementing functionality for the candidates.
+The bullet points are intended as user actions so it is up to you how far(or not) you want to go with each point.

-**Requirements for candidate users**
+**Requirements for candidates**

-- Users should be able to browse job opportunities which include job titles, descriptions and company names
+- Candidates should be able to browse job opportunities which include job titles, descriptions and company names
-- Users should be able to search by job title to narrow down the results
+- Candidates should be able to search by job title to narrow down the results
-- Users should **not** be able to see information available to administrator users
-- (Optional)Users should be able to "favourite" the jobs they found interesting.
+- Candidates should be able to "favourite" the jobs they found interesting.
 Favouriting a job should let users easily find it again
-- (Optional)Any other functionality that you think would help candidates find relevant opportunities
+- (Nice to)Any other functionality that you think would help candidates find relevant opportunities

-**Requirements for administrator users**

-- Administrators should be able to see what jobs candidates have searched for
-- (Optional) Administrators should be able to see the top 5 jobs in terms of how many times they were searched for

-While both use cases imply some sort of authentication, we don't believe this is the most interesting problem for you to solve, so you can use a primitive version, mock it or simply describe how you would have done it.

 ### Starter project